 A trading cryptocurrency guide must provide reviews of all of the top crypto exchanges out there, so that you can find the best cryptocurrency exchange site for you.
 This review of Exmo consists of four parts: general information, fees, deposit methods and security.

 The Trades Mode, on the other hand, is for those who want to buy or sell cryptocurrency/fiat currency and have experience in trading on similar platforms.
-The users of the Trades Mode are likely very interested in trading as well as in the additional tools for in-depth trading.
+The users of the Trades Mode are likely very interested in trading as well as in the additional tools for in-depth trading (see picture of trading view in Trades Mode below).
 Therefore, every user can choose the trading mode which best suits them.

 This coin exchange not list US-investors as prohibited from trading, but US-investors should do their own independent assessment of any problems arising from their residency or citizenship.

 Different exchanges have different trading views.
 And there is no “this overview is the best”-view.
 You should yourself determine which trading view that suits you the best.
 What the views normally have in common is that they all show the order book or at least part of the order book, a price chart of the chosen cryptocurrency and order history.
 They normally also have buy and sell-boxes.
 Before you choose an exchange, try to have a look at the trading view so that you can ascertain that it feels right to you.
 The below is a picture of the trading view at Exmo:

 This cryptocurrency exchange doesn’t charge different fees between takers and makers.
 Their fee model is instead something called a “flat fee model”.
 For investors who prefer to pick-up existing orders from the order book, this might be an attractive trading fee model.